-Please tell us how you have acknowledged and promoted National Lottery Players' funding in accordance with the 'How to acknowledge your grant' guidance.
-You must confirm that you have put at least the minimum level of visible acknowledgement during the project works.
+Please tell us how you have acknowledged and promoted National Lottery players' funding in accordance with the 'How to acknowledge your grant' guidance.
+You must confirm that you have put in place at least the minimum level of visible acknowledgement for each of the funded projects.